richelbilderbeek/dlip/report/README.md

 ## What is a neural network?

-A neural network is a massively parallel distributed processor made up of simple processing units, wich has a natural propensity for storing experiental knowledge and making it available for use.
-It resembles the brain in two respects:
+A neural network is a very big parallel distributed processor made up of artificial neurons, wich has an inclination for storing experiental data and making it available to use.
+It's like the brain in two aspects:

-1. Knowledge is acquired by the network form its environment trough a learning process.
+1. Data is accomplished by the network from its environment trough a learning process.

-2. Interneuron connection strengths, kwown as synaptic weights, are used to store the acquired knowledge.
+2. Synaptic weights, are used to store the accomplished data.

-The procedure used to perform the learning algorithm, the function of wich is to modify the synaptic weights of the networks in an orderly fashion to attain a desired design objective.
 [7]

 ### What is (un)supervised learning